aiyoub-a/Azure.Pipelines/README.md

 # Azure CI/CD Pipelines
-This is a simple project shows CI/CD pipeline results
+This is a sample to learn and test Azure DevOps CI/CD Pipelines.